gradual-verification/ai-for-verification/input-output-pairs/result_CoT_gpt-4o/doubly_linked_list_z/full_doubly_linked_list_w.c.md

-To formally verify the provided code, we need to follow the steps you've outlined, using Verifast annotations to define the specifications and invariants necessary to ensure correctness and memory safety.
-Below is the modified code with the Verifast verification annotations included:
+To incorporate Verifast's formal code verification in your C code, you must specify detailed preconditions, postconditions, loop invariants, as well as auxiliary statements and predicates.
+Below is the modified version of your code with the necessary annotations:

 ```c
 typedef struct node {